-It is interesting to note that the plaintiff had argued for a comparison of the facts - a transfer from a UK subsidiary of a Dutch parent, to a Swiss sister company, with a purely domestic situation - a transfer from a UK subsidiary of a UK parent, to a UK sister company.
-However, according to the AG it is clear from the Court's consistent case-law that the freedom of establishment requires that a subsidiary of a parent company resident in another Member State must be treated under the same conditions as those applied by the host country to a domestic subsidiary of a resident parent company.
-The AG therefore considered that, in the disputed case, the only entity whose right of establishment could have potentially been breached is the Dutch parent, i.e. the party that had exercised its freedom by establishing a subsidiary in the UK.
+The CJEU also took the same views as the AG and rejected the interesting comparison invoked by the plaintiff - a transfer from a UK subsidiary of a Dutch parent to a Swiss sister company, with a purely domestic situation - a transfer from a UK subsidiary of a UK parent to a UK sister company.
+The CJEU considered that in the disputed case, the only entity whose right of establishment could have potentially been breached is the Dutch parent, i.e. the party that had exercised its freedom by establishing a subsidiary in the UK.
 The location of the recipient (i.e. whether Switzerland or the UK) is therefore not relevant for the purposes of the comparison as it would not affect the Dutch parent's exercise of its freedoms.